lorin/failure-mode-bestiary/README.md

 When your TLS certificate expires️, and all of the sudden clients aren't able to communicate with servers anymore.

+## Fixing a small problem creates a big problem

+When a manual intervention that was intended to mitigate a minor incident triggers a major incident.

 ## Poisoned cache

 When an invalid data is stored in a cache, leading your service to error or return invalid data until the cache expires.